 On many (older) HDTVs we've discussed, you cannot go "through" a TV and still get DD5.1 audio (many newer TVs may now have this functionality, while others may not pass a signal at all).
 You typically need to connect directly from the STB (or other device like a DVD/BD player) to the AVR and you need the correct settings in the STB (or other device - usually DD or bitstream).
 Sometimes there may be a firmware limitation when using HDMI for DD5.1.

 The digital audio output on the back of many HDTVs is designed for use with the QAM/ATSC tuner (or SmartTV apps), not as a passthrough function, although many newer TVs may allow for passthrough functionality.
 This will give DD5.1 if properly configured for the internal ATSC/QAM tuner (or SmartTV Apps) for programming with DD5.1.
 You also typically need to turn off the TV's internal speakers to activate the audio output on the back of the TV.
+The proper setting is usually something like Dolby Digital, or bitstream or raw.

 Some TVs may have a user setting under HDMI or Audio which needs to be changed to get DD5.1 instead of say PCM - the setting may be something like "passthrough".